 Choosing the cloud route also allows providers such as NetSuite to upgrade your product continually, meaning that it’ll always be the latest and most advanced version of the software that you are using.

-Unfortunately, there isn’t a one-size fits all ERP solution.
-Choosing between on-premise and cloud-based solutions aren’t always a cut and dry decision.
+Unfortunately, there isn’t a one-size-fits-all ERP solution.
+Choosing between on-premise and cloud-based solutions isn’t always a cut and dry decision.
 “Your decision about which system to opt for should be based on what will benefit your business the most, rather than feeling forced to use the latest technology,” says Oracle EBS specialist Robin Miller.

 |Cloud-based ERP||On-premise ERP|

 ● No additional in-house investments

 ● Ongoing costs for upgrading

 |Security||● In the hands of the vendor||● In your own hands|

 |Implementation||● Significantly quicker||● You’re in control, but it’s more time consuming|